pywbem/pywbemtools/docs/pywbemcli/mock_support.rst

 is executed.
 CIM namespaces may be created (in addition to the default namespace) with the MOF namespace pragma command.

+.. index:: pair: MOF compiler; namespace pragma

 The following is an example MOF file named ``tst_file.mof`` that defines some CIM qualifier declarations, a single CIM class, and a single CIM instance of that class with the namespace pragma:

 .. code-block:: text

-    // pragma defines target namespace.
-Compiler creates namespace if it
+    // namespace pragma defines target namespace. pywbem MOF Compiler createsf
-    // does not exist.
+    // namespace if it does not exist and sets that namespace as the target for
+    // compiled cim objects.
     #pragma namespace ("root/cimv2")

     // Define some qualifier declarations